 Accept-Encoding, and many others.

 You can also choose a sample rate.
-Unless justified, you should select 100% to get all the traffic that hits your site.
-For more details, see Add a stream.
+For details, see Add a data stream.

 To integrate with BigQuery, you need an API client with at least read-only access to the DataStream Pull API.
 You can create an API client in Control Center.
-For details, see https://developer.akamai.com/api/getting-started.
+For details, see Get Started with APIs.

 Set up a GCP account.